-This means trying to use industry wide terms (or at least Business Reference Model terminology) to decrease the ambiguity or misunderstanding between you and the eventual consumers of these specifications.
+This means trying to use industry wide terms (or at least Business Reference Model terminology) to increase the comprehensibility and specificity.

 6.1.6 Re-use is one of the primary goals of ebXML

 As stated above, the hope is that users will develop models that are reusable by others.
 Towards that end, it is intended that the Worksheets be used in conjunction with a browser that lets the user search business process libraries for items that have already been defined.
 The items (e.g. business processes, business collaborations, document schemas, etc.) can be referenced (reused as is) or copied to the worksheets and changed as needed.
 Over time, business process catalogs will become populated with a sufficiently large number of business processes.
 When this happens, the analysis processes will often become a matter of validating pre-defined business processes against requirements.